henryng24/oldblog/_posts/2015-3-27-Instantiation Patterns.md

 title: Instantiation Patterns
 ---

-Don't you wish that everytime your younger sibling made you a grilled cheese, it would always be the same?
+Don't you wish that everytime your younger sibling made you a grilled cheese, you would need to teach them and it would always be the same?

 This post will show you how you can make that possible... sort of.